 THE VERY CLEAR ANSWER FROM SPIRIT: "They will be punished doubly because they possess, beyond others, the means of enlightenment.
 He who, having the use of his eyes, fails to follow the right road, is judged otherwise than the blind man who falls into a ditch."

 Mislead and You Have to Pay for it

-I have always stated that if I should mislead, and there can be consequences for generations down the line for this, that I will personally have to make recompense when I pass over.
+I have always stated that if I should mislead anyone, and there can be consequences for generations down the line for this, that I will personally have to make recompense when I pass over.
 That is absolutely clear from what was given to Allan Kardec, the Codifier of Spiritism/Spiritualism.

 A Fundamental Spiritual Law

-It is an unending and unbending spiritual rule.
-I personally think that it should be the first thing taught to every student who considers this path.
+This is an unending and unbending spiritual rule.
+I personally think that it should be the first thing taught to every student who considers the path of mediumship.
 It is fundamental.
 Why don't organizations teach this?
 Perhaps, their integrity should be questioned?